NachiketSLele/SIEM/03_Wazuh_SIEM_FIM_Lab.md

 sudo /var/ossec/bin/manage_agents   # add agent, extract key
 ```

-> 📸 **Screenshot needed:** Wazuh Agent Manager on Windows with the key applied and manager IP set.
+> **Screenshot:** Wazuh Agent Manager on Windows with the key applied and manager IP set.
-> 📸 **Screenshot needed:** Wazuh dashboard "Agents" page showing the Windows agent as Active.
+> **Screenshot:** Wazuh dashboard "Agents" page showing the Windows agent as Active.

 **4. Configured File Integrity Monitoring**
 On the Windows agent I edited `ossec.conf` to monitor a specific folder in real time using Syscheck, then restarted the agent to apply it.